lynkos/flashcard/README.md

 Submitted by: Kiran Brahmatewari

-**Name of your app** is an app that allows users to play a simple memory game.
+**Flashcard** is an app that allows users to play a simple memory game.

 Time spent: **6** hours spent in total